Loading...

 How to consume dal yellow, english okra stir fry, white rice without glucose spikes

-Engage in light physical activity, such as a short walk, after eating to help your body utilize glucose more effectively and prevent spikes.
+Engage in a light physical activity, such as a short walk, after your meal to help lower post-meal blood sugar levels.

 healthspan-mbl